 JACK BUCHANAN: (as Jeffrey Cordova) (Singing) A clown with his pants falling down, or the dance that's a dream of romance.
 Or the scene where the villain is mean.
 That's entertainment...

 FRIEDKIN: Well, that's Jack Buchanan, who was a great English music hall star.
 And the plot is, like the plots of all the great musicals, is very simple.
 Astaire plays a fading Hollywood movie star, which he was at the time, who's trying to make it in a Broadway musical.

 INSKEEP: You know, you are the second director of acclaimed serious films to come to this series and give us at least one movie featuring Fred Astaire.
 There must be something about him.

 FRIEDKIN: I met Fred Astaire.
-And I was lucky enough to meet Fred Astaire at Hollywood Park, at the racetrack, where we both used to go regularly on weekends.
-And he was the kindest, most modest, self-effacing a guy I can remember meeting out here.
+I was lucky enough to meet Fred Astaire at Hollywood Park, at the racetrack, where we both used to go regularly on weekends.
+And he was the kindest, most modest, self-effacing guy I can remember meeting out here.